slateci/slateci.github.io/_docs/quickstart/slate-client.md

 The client's simplest use is to list existing objects on the SLATE platform.
 For example, you can list the edge clusters currently participating in the platform:

 	$ ./slate cluster list
-	Name               Owner     ID
+	Name               Admin     ID
 	umich-prod         slate-dev cluster_WRb0f8mH9ak
 	uchicago-prod      slate-dev cluster_yZroQR5mfBk
 	uutah-prod         slate-dev cluster_eoqYk8lFmtk

 In this (abbreviated) output, three edge clusters are listed.
-Each cluster has name associated with it for convenience, an automatically-generated unique identifier, and an owning Virtual Organization (VO) which administers it (here, all three clusters are administered by the SLATE team).
+Each cluster has name associated with it for convenience, an automatically-generated unique identifier, and a group which administers it (here, all three clusters are administered by the SLATE team).
 All objects in the SLATE platform have unique IDs, and these must often be specified when using the client to indicate which objects you wish to manipulate.
-VOs and clusters have globally-unique names as well, though, so, when specifying a VO or cluster, you can always use the name instead of the ID.
+Groups and clusters have globally-unique names as well, though, so, when specifying a group or cluster, you can always use the name instead of the ID.

-## Creating a Virtual Organization
+## Creating a Group

-To do much on the SLATE platform you must belong to a VO, since VOs are the foundation of SLATE's permissions model.
-You can either join a VO by asking a person who is already a member to add you, or you can create a new VO with the command`slate vo create`.
-Note that newly created VOs don't generally have access to any resources (edge clusters), but they can add resources of their own.
+To do much on the SLATE platform you must belong to a group, since groups are the foundation of SLATE's permissions model.
+You can either join a group by asking a person who is already a member to add you, or you can create a new group with the command`slate group create`.
+Note that newly created groups don't generally have access to any resources (edge clusters), but they can add resources of their own.
+A user can also belong to several groups.

-If you're a system administrator at the fictional University of Southern North Dakota at Hoople, and you want to add your Kubernetes cluster to the SLATE platform, you would begin by creating a VO:
+If you're a system administrator at the fictional University of Southern North Dakota at Hoople, and you want to add your Kubernetes cluster to the SLATE platform, you would begin by creating a group:

-	$ slate vo create usnd-hoople
+	$ slate group create usnd-hoople --field "Resource Provider" Successfully created group usnd-hoople with ID group_NUKQUeNjMMo

-	Successfully created VO usnd-hoople with ID vo_NUKQUeNjMMo
+When creating a group it is required that you specify the science field in which it works, or 'Resource Provider' if your group existing mainly to provide computing resources to the platform.
+For a full list of fields of science currently allowed by SLATE, see [this page](http://slateci.io/docs/science-fields.html).

-As the creator of the VO, you are automatically a member.
+As the creator of the group, you are automatically a member.
 You can then use the web portal add other users.

 ## Registering a Cluster

 The `slate cluster create` command can register your Kubernetes cluster with the SLATE platform.
 It will ask your permission to install components which will allow the SLATE platform and its users to access your cluster with limited permissions controlled by [Kubernetes Role-Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
 Once the registration is completed, the SLATE platform will only be able to access Kubernetes objects within the namespace created during registration and namespaces (prefixed with `slate-`) that it creates:

-	$ slate cluster create --vo usnd-hoople hoople Extracting kubeconfig from /Users/admin/.kube/config...
+	$ slate cluster create --group usnd-hoople hoople Extracting kubeconfig from /Users/admin/.kube/config...
 	Checking for privilege level/deployment controller status...
 	It appears that the nrp-controller is not deployed on this cluster.